HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 - We use `testthat` for testing.
 Write tests before you write function code.
 Read the [testing chapter in Hadley's R packages](http://r-pkgs.had.co.nz/tests.html) about how to write good tests.

+- At the end of any test file that creates data or log files, cleanup the files with `file.remove`.

 ## Code Style

 We abide by the [tidyverse style guide](http://style.tidyverse.org/).
 Additional style details below.